pachyderm/pachyderm/doc/advanced/incrementality.rst

 Sum is a great starting example for how to do processing incrementally.
 If your input is a list of values that is constantly having new lines appended and your output is the sum, using the previous run's results is a lot more efficient than recomputing every value every time.

-First, we should set ``partition: 2`` ("file") and ``Incremental: true``.
+First, we should set ``partition: "FILE" and ``Incremental: "DIFF"``.
 Setting partition in this way ensures that all the values are seen by one container.
 If we had this set to ``map`` instead, we may get some input values spread across containers and we wouldn't get an accurate total.
 Incremental ansures that only the new values are shown.

 For each run of the pipeline, ``/pfs/<input_data>`` will be a file with all the new values that have been added in the most recent commit.
 Our pipeline should simply sum up those new values and add them to the previous total in ``/pfs/prev`` and write that new total to ``/pfs/out``.